 This course provides students with an opportunity for indepth application and reinforcement of chemistry principles and techniques in a medical laboratory job setting.
 This clinical practicum allows the student to become involved in a work situation at a professional level of technical application and requires concentration, practice, and follows through.
-Topics include: therapeutic drugs and toxicology; automated and manual chemistry; immune-chemistry; special chemistry; safety; correlation of test results to disease states and critical values; instrumentation; documentation/quality control; and process improvement.
+Topics include: therapeutic drugs and toxicology; automated and manual chemistry; immune-chemistry; special chemistry; sacial chemistry; sulues; instrumentation; documentation/quality control; and process improvement.
 The clinical practicum is implemented through the use of written training plans, written performance evaluation, and coordinated supervision.